Tahiti: Economy

 Tourism is a significant industry, generating 17% of GDP before the COVID-19 pandemic.

 The main trading partners are Metropolitan France for about 40% of imports and about 25% of exports.
 The other main trading partners are China, the US, South Korea, and New Zealand.

 Tahitian pearl (Black pearl) farming is also a substantial source of revenues, most of the pearls being exported to Japan, Europe and the United States.
 Tahiti also exports vanilla, fruits, flowers, monoi, fish, copra oil, and noni.
 Tahiti is also home to a single winery, whose vineyards are located on the Rangiroa atoll.

 Unemployment affects about 15% of the active population, especially women and unqualified young people.

-Tahiti's currency, the French Pacific Franc (CFP, also known as XPF), is pegged to the euro at 1 CFP = EUR .0084 (1 EUR = 119.05 CFP, approx. 113 CFP to the United States dollar in March 2017).
+Tahiti's currency, the French Pacific Franc (CFP, also known as XPF), is pegged to the euro at 1 CFP=EUR .0084 (1 EUR=119.48 CFP, approx. 113 CFP to the United States dollar in November 2024).
 Hotels and financial institutions offer exchange services.

 Sales tax in Tahiti is called Taxe sur la valeur ajoutée (TVA or value added tax (VAT) in English).
 VAT in 2009 was 10% on tourist services, and 6% on hotels, small boarding houses, food and beverages.
 VAT on the purchase of goods and products is 16%.

 Energy and electricity

-French Polynesia imports its petroleum and has no local refinery or production.
-Daily consumption of imported oil products was 7,430 barrels, according to the US Energy Information Administration.
+French Polynesia imports its petroleum and has no local refinery or production capabilities.
+Daily consumption of imported oil products was 7,430 barrels in 2012 and 6,100 barrels per day in 2022, according to the US Energy Information Administration.
+The utility EDT operates hydroelectric plants, solar plants, and a 10 MWh battery to reduce oil demand.

 Culture

+As is mentioned in records of Captain Cook's visits, breadfruit is a staple crop.
+One main way of preparing it is documented in Joseph Banks' diaries: after it is very ripe, breadfruit can be buried in leaf-lined pits with weights placed on top of it, to allow it to ferment into a sour paste known as mahie.

+Art

 Tahitian cultures included an oral tradition that involved the mythology of gods, such as ʻOro and beliefs, as well as ancient traditions such as tattooing and navigation.
 The annual Heivā I Tahiti Festival in July is a celebration of traditional culture, dance, music and sports including a long-distance race between the islands of French Polynesia, in modern outrigger canoes (vaʻa).

 The Paul Gauguin Museum is dedicated to the life and works of French artist Paul Gauguin (1848–1903) who resided in Tahiti for years and painted such works as Two Tahitian Women, Tahitian Women on the Beach, and Where Do We Come From?
 What Are We?
 Where Are We Going?

 The Musée de Tahiti et des Îles (Museum of Tahiti and the Islands) is in Punaʻauia.
 It is an ethnographic museum that was founded in 1974 to conserve and restore Polynesian artefacts and cultural practices.

 The Robert Wan Pearl Museum is the world's only museum dedicated to pearls.
 The Papeʻete Market sells local arts and crafts.